- What is Amphibian Species of the World?

 Distribution

-British Isles and western France through southern Norway and southern Finland to Slovenia, adjacent Croatia and Montenegro, and central and northern Italy, east to the Urals and south to the northern Balkans, and northern Kazakhstan; introduced and feral in Victoria, southeastern Australia.
+British Isles and western France through southern Norway and southern Finland to Slovenia, adjacent Croatia and Montenegro, and central and northern Italy, east to the Urals and south to the northern Balkans, Western Asiatic and European Türkiye to far northeastern Greece to central Bulgaria and northern Kazakhstan; introduced and feral in Victoria, southeastern Australia.

 Geographic Occurrence

-Natural Resident: Austria, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Germany, Hungary, Ireland, Italy, Kazakhstan, Kosovo, Latvia, Liechtenstein, Lithuania, Luxembourg, Moldova, Montenegro, Netherlands, Norway, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Sweden, Switzerland, Ukraine, United Kingdom
+Natural Resident: Armenia, Austria, Azerbaijan, Belarus, Belgium, Bosnia and Herzegovina, Bulgaria, Croatia, Czech Republic, Denmark, Estonia, Finland, France, Georgia, Germany, Greece, Hungary, Ireland, Italy, Kazakhstan, Kosovo, Latvia, Liechtenstein, Lithuania, Luxembourg, Moldova, Montenegro, Netherlands, Norway, Poland, Romania, Russia, Serbia, Slovakia, Slovenia, Sweden, Switzerland, Türkiye, Ukraine, United Kingdom

 Introduced: Australia